odoo/owl/doc/component.md

 Warning: there is a small caveat with dynamic class attributes: since Owl needs to be able to add/remove proper classes whenever necessary, it needs to be aware of the possible classes.
-Otherwise, it will not be able to make the difference between a valid css class added by the component, or some custom code, and a class that need to be removed.
+Otherwise, it will not be able to make the difference between a valid css class added by the component, or other custom code, and a class that need to be removed.
 This is why we only support the explicit syntax with a class object: